 He that believes on him is not condemned but he that believes not is condemned already, because he has not believed in the name of the only begotten Son of God (John 3:17-18).
 He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (remains) on him (John 3:36).

-God's love and mercy were clearly demonstrated at the Cross of Calvary when Jesus died for all of our sins.
-The above scriptures reveal a choice of mercy or wrath; dependent on one's acceptance of Jesus Christ, as Lord and Savior; or not!
+God's love and mercy were clearly demonstrated on the Cross of Calvary when Jesus died for our sins.
+The above scriptures reveal a choice of mercy or wrath; dependent on one's acceptance or rejection of Jesus Christ as Lord and Savior.

 Scripture reveals: Who is a God like unto you, that pardons iniquity and passes by (over) the transgression of the remnant of his heritage?
 He retains not his anger forever, because he delights in mercy.
 He will turn again, he will have compassion on us; he will subdue our iniquities; and will cast all their (our) sins into the depths of the sea (Micah 7:18-19).